yuuka-kanakubo/YKANA/README.md

-## Sample program of analysis.

-* didn't bug-check carefully, so this program would contain some bugs.
+# YKSTAT

-* Since this is a piece of shit code, please fix by yourself if you want.
+* Just a piece of shit analysis code.
+Fix the code by yourself if you want.

 yuuka